Implementation Readiness Assessment

 Level Label General description

-1 Initial Ad hoc or absent.
-No systematic arrangements.
+1 Pre-pilot Ad hoc or absent.
+No SEEA accounts compiled.
 Activities depend on individual initiative or project-based funding.

-2 Developing Some foundational elements in place.
-Pilot activities may have been conducted.
+2 Pilot compilation At least one account type has been trialled.
+Some foundational elements in place.
 Formal arrangements are emerging but not yet institutionalised.

-4 Optimising Mature and regularly reviewed.
-Continuous improvement processes are embedded.
+4 Multi-account with iterative improvement Multi-account compilation is underway with continuous improvement processes embedded.
 Outputs are integrated into decision-making.

 The detailed scoring criteria for each dimension are as follows: